notum-cz/strapi-plugin-content-versioning/README.md

 ⚠️ i18n currently in **beta** stage.
 ⚠️ Currently a **beta.**
 ⚠️ [Open call for developers](#history)
-⚠️ May not work with the [Strapi publisher plugin](https://market.strapi.io/plugins/strapi-plugin-publisher)
+⚠️ Might not work with the [Strapi publisher plugin](https://market.strapi.io/plugins/strapi-plugin-publisher)
+⚠️ Might not work if `DATABASE_CLIENT` env variable is not set.
+More information [here](https://github.com/notum-cz/strapi-plugin-content-versioning/issues/113).

 We're actively using this plugin in production, but we're still tweaking and improving it.